crdroidandroid/android_kernel_oneplus_sm8350/README.md

 For other Snapdragon 888 (SM8350/Lahaina) devices, adjust the defconfig and device tree configuration accordingly.

+This project is a work in progress.
+It may contain bugs.
+If you encounter one, please open an issue or submit a feature request.

 ## Credits

 - [KernelSU-Next](https://github.com/KernelSU-Next/KernelSU-Next) — Kernel-based root solution
-- [SUSFS](https://gitlab.com/simonpunk/susfs4ksu) — Root hiding subsystem by simonpunk
+- [SuSFS](https://gitlab.com/simonpunk/susfs4ksu) — Root hiding subsystem by simonpunk
 - [crDroid](https://crdroid.net/) — Custom Android ROM
 - [Claude Code](https://claude.ai/code) — AI-assisted kernel integration